tiffanylyx/SpeechArt/README.md

 - For each sentence, first generate #number of words in the sentence pairs of coordinates based one the sentence vector and word-vectors.
 Each pair of coordinates represents one word.
 - Then given the (2*number of words in the sentence) coordinates, generate the Voronoi diagams and obtain all vertices.
 Keep the vertices that are closer to the structure center.
 - For each word, select 2 vertices.
 Compute the third vertex based one the first vertex, the word length and the word sentence.
 The forth vertex is controlled by the 1st, 2nd and 3rd.
+- The color of each quad (word) is decided by the word vector.
+The H & S value is the first 2 elements of the 3-D vector.
+The V value is the sentiment score of the sentence.
+The A value is the third element of the 3D vector.